 Virtual Moving Estimates

 With video technology, we no longer need to enter your home to assess your moving and storage needs.
-To reduce the risk of COVID-19, we are offering our clients the option to receive a free estimate via phone, email, or a virtual estimate.
+To reduce the risk of COVID-19, we are offering our clients the option to receive a free estimate via phone, email, or virtual estimate.
 We have replaced all in-home moving surveys with virtual surveys to provide estimates.
 Our virtual surveys can be done using Zoom, Face Time, Google Meet, or Team Viewer.

 Changes to Staff Scheduling

 In an effort to reduce large gatherings at our office, we are staggering the start times of our moving crews and other team members and allowing office staff to work from home.
-Moving crews are also provided safety moving supplies such as gloves, masks, and hand sanitizer.
+Moving crews are also provided safe moving supplies such as gloves, masks, and hand sanitizer.

 Pre-Move Health Surveys

 Before each move, we encourage our customers to contact us to explain if they, or anyone in their home, has or may have contracted coronavirus, or are isolating to limit exposure.
 This also includes any sickness that develops a fever.
 At this time, we are working with our customers to reschedule moves to mitigate the risk for team members and other customers.

 Additionally, we are contacting our customers for 5 and 1 days(s) prior to the move date to complete a preliminary health questionnaire to assure the safety of our movers and customers.

 How Can I Protect Myself While Moving During The COVID-19 Outbreak?

 While you may be allowed to move during COVID-19, you do still need to take some precautions.
 Below are some Corona Virus moving tips to help you protect yourself while moving during the coronavirus pandemic.